juju/docs/src/en/charms-working-with-units.md

 # Using Units

 Each node that Juju manages is referred to as a "unit".
-Generally speaking, when using Juju you interact with the services at the service level.
+Generally speaking, when using Juju you interact with the applications at the application level.
 There are times when working directly with units is useful though, particularly for debugging purposes.
 Juju provides a few different commands to make this easier.